Animal Rescue Foundation Limited

 Overview

-Founded by Paul Houlden (now referred to as Paul Hutchinson) in the 1970s, the Animal Rescue Foundation Limited was officially registered as a charity on 26 January 2009 (charity number 1127707).
+Founded by Paul Houlden in the 1970s, the Animal Rescue Foundation Limited was officially registered as a charity on 26 January 2009 (charity number 1127707).
 The foundation operates as “an enabling charity, awarding grants to other small animal charities so they can keep going.”
-With total income of £377,941 and expenditure of £270,735 in the financial year ending September 2024, the foundation announced its largest annual grant program ever in 2024, distributing £250,000 to small UK animal charities.
-Since 2008, the organization has granted over one million pounds in total, supporting overworked and under-resourced local animal rescue centers, shelters, and re-housing projects throughout the UK.
+With total income of £377,941 and expenditure of £270,735 in the financial year ending September 2024, the foundation announced its largest annual grant programme ever in 2024, distributing £250,000 to small UK animal charities.
+Since 2008, the organisation has granted over one million pounds in total, supporting overworked and under-resourced local animal rescue centres, shelters, and re-housing projects throughout the UK.

 Funding Priorities